ant-rod-silva/ansible_ubuntu_19_04/README.md

 * local selects the host(s) upon which we'd like to act.
 * -u root tells Ansible to use user root on the remote server.
 * -m ping tells Ansible to execute the "ping" module.
-* --ssh-common-args tells ansible to pass the -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no flags to the ssh command it uses.

 ## 2 - How to execute playbooks